-We performed the following audit procedures in examining the completeness and valuation of provision for loss on antitrust issues.
+Our audit procedures to test the completeness and valuation of provision for loss on antitrust issues included the following, among others:

-- (1) We evaluated the design, implementation, and operating effectiveness of internal controls that the accounting department has been consulting with legal department in a timely manner in order to obtain all the information necessary for estimates of the provision for loss on antitrust issues. - (2) We discussed with the head of the legal department regarding the status of legal matters globally.
+- (1) We tested the design and operating effectiveness of internal controls over the accounting department's timely consultation with legal department in order to obtain all the information necessary for estimates of the provision for loss on antitrust issues. - (2) We discussed with the head of the legal department regarding the status of legal matters globally.
 Discussion included the status of correspondence with the authorities of each country which the Group operates in, the status of negotiations with automobile manufacturers, and the progress of civil lawsuits in order to determine the need for recognition of provision for loss on antitrust issues. - (3) We evaluated the appropriateness of the estimation process for the provision for loss on antitrust issues.
 This included discussion with the head of the legal department.
-We evaluated the reasonableness of significant assumptions used by management in light of the status of the investigations by the national governments and competition authorities, the progress of settlement negotiations, the settlement status of past settlement sought cases and other information. - (4) We sent a confirmation letter to the attorneys in charge to support the information obtained from the accounting department and the legal department. - (5) We confirmed that the provision was consistent with the progress of the settlement negotiations and completely recorded in light of occurrences of professional fees for the attorneys in charge. - (6) We performed the following procedures for the settled cases, in order to evaluate the reasonableness of amounts estimated by the management. - We inspected the contracts, agreements, and other legal documentation, which provide evidences of the settlement, and compared them with the recorded amounts of the provision in the past. - We verified the payment proofs of cases which have completed payment of settlements, and retrospectively compared them with the recorded amounts of the provision in the past.
+We evaluated the reasonableness of significant assumptions used by management by examining the status of the investigations by the national governments and competition authorities, the progress of settlement negotiations, the resolution status of past settlement sought cases and other information. - (4) We sent a confirmation letter to the attorneys in charge to support the information obtained from the accounting department and the legal department. - (5) We confirmed that the provision was consistent with the progress of the settlement negotiations and completely recorded by testing the occurrences of professional fees for the attorneys in charge. - (6) We performed the following procedures for the settled cases, in order to evaluate the reasonableness of amounts estimated by the management: - We inspected the contracts, agreements, and other legal documentation that provided evidences of the settlement and compared them with the recorded amounts of the provision in the past. - We inspected the payment proofs of cases in which payment of settlements had been completed, and retrospectively compared them with the recorded amounts of the provision in the past.